CallumDyer/thundergolfer.github.io/collections/_posts/2021-11-04-from-data-eng-to-sys-admin-put-down-k8s.md

 My god, the ecosystem.
 It is in conversations where K8s is offered in tandem with 'service mesh', HELM, and some five-odd security plugins that the whole thing becomes a parody.

 I aspire to simple, and take seriously the rewards of persisting with only [a few dull, well-trodden technologies](https://mcfunley.com/choose-boring-technology), and the K8s ecosystem attacks these better angels of my nature.
-One thousand new fancy peices of tech are just a YAML apply away.
+One thousand new fancy pieces of tech are just a YAML apply away.

 ### Putting your product engineers on the K8s learning curve